openharmony/docs/en/application-dev/database/database-datashare-guidelines.md

 # DataShare Development
 The **DataShare** module allows an application to manage its own data and share data with other applications.
-Currently, data can be shared only between the applications on the same device.
+Currently, data can be shared only between applications on the same device.

 ## Available APIs